Optimal learning with Bernstein Online Aggregation: Optimality of the BOA procedure in a stochastic environment

-Inspired by the Q-aggregation procedures of \cite{lecue:rigollet:2013}, we consider under {\bf (LIST)} a mixture of the original and the linearized loss.
-The second order refinement in the BOA procedure becomes:

-for all $1\le j\le M$, $1\le t\le n+1$.
-We obtain the optimality of the BOA procedure for Problem (MS). \begin{thm} In the iid setting, under the condition {\bf (LIST)}, for the uniform initial weights $\pi_{j,0}=M^{-1}$, $1\le j\le M$, and any learning rate satisfying
+We obtain the optimality of the BOA procedure for Problem (MS).
+The result extends easily (with different constants) to any online procedures achieving second order regret bounds on the linearized loss similar to BOA such as the procedures described in \cite{gaillard:stoltz:vanerven:2014,luo:schapire:2015,koolen:vanerven:2015}. \begin{thm} In the iid setting, under the condition {\bf (LIST)}, for the uniform initial weights $\pi_{j,0}=M^{-1}$, $1\le j\le M$, and for the learning rate $\eta$ satisfying